 Rating 0 1 2 3 Element A Does the master schedule reflect the mission, vision and core values of the school?
 No Somewhat Mostly Yes, reflects all Element B Do classroom daily schedules optimize instructional time in all content areas?
-No ELA and MATH only Some Yes, all Subgroup populations are not considered Few Some Yes, all Element D Schedules permit daily evidence-based tiered academic, behavioral and social emotional interventions and enrichment?
+ELA and MATH only Some Yes, all Element C Does the scheduling meet requirements for all subgroups?
+Subgroup populations are not considered Few Some Yes, all Element D Schedules permit daily evidence-based tiered academic, behavioral and social emotional interventions and enrichment?
 No Some, not all Yes, all but not daily Yes, all daily Element E Does the school have dedicated time during the school day for all students to learn about, reflect on, and discuss SEL competencies through developmentally appropriate and culturally responsive instruction?
 Not yet For some students in some classrooms Yes, for all students in all classrooms Yes, for all students in all classrooms and SEL instruction is connected to other opportunities for practicing and reflecting on SEL competencies throughout the day